lordsoffallen/tensorflow/NLP/IMBD Sentiment Analysis/README.md

-# Text Classification on IMBD Dataset
+# Text Classification Guide with IMDB

+This repository contains end-to-end text classification guide to solve text classification problems using machine learning.

+## Scripts

-1.  *util/explore* - Helper functions to understand datasets.
+2.  `util/explore.py` - Helper functions to plot datasets.

-2.  *util/vectorize* - N-gram and sequence vectorization functions.
+3.  `util/vectorize.py` - N-gram and sequence vectorization functions.

-3.  *util/build_model* - Helper functions to create multi-layer perceptron and separable convnet models.
+4.  `util/models.py` - Functions to create multi-layer perceptron and

-4.  *train* - Demonstrates how to use all of the above modules and train a model.
+    separable convnet models.

+5.  `train.py` - Functions to train sequence or ngram models.

-    + *ngram* - Trains a multi-layer perceptron model.
+    + *train_ngram()* - Trains a multi-layer perceptron model.

-    + *sequence* - Trains a sepCNN model.
+    + *train_sequence()* - Trains a sepCNN model.

+6.  `fine_tune.py` - Script to find the best hyper-parameter values for the model.

-    + *fine_tuned_sequence* - Trains a sepCNN model with
+    + *fine_tune_sequence()* - Trains a sepCNN model with
-    pre-trained embeddings that are fine-tuned.
+    pre-trained embeddings that are fine-tuned

-    + *batch_sequence* - Same as *sequence* but here
-    we are training data in batches.

-    + *tune_ngram* - Tune MLP model parameters.
+    + *fine_tune_ngram()* - Trains a MLP model with
+    different model parameters.